ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 A good environment model is very valuable - it allows planning.
 Planning is the simulation of rollouts - the agent can use the results of these rollouts to decide what action to take or to improve learning.

 A key challenge in model based reinforcement learning is to learn the model.
+If a good model can be learnt then it's likely to be very valuable.
+Dynamic programming (which is introduced in Section 3) uses an environment model to perfectly solve environments.

+\newpage

 ## Markov Decision Processes